Act and Bylaw Review

 6. Modernizing governance concepts respecting roles, responsibilities, and language.
 This includes changing the way bylaws are made and changing titles from Council to Board, President to Chair, and Executive Director to CEO.

-7. Creation of a new appeals committee as a statutory committee to review appeals related to decisions of the Registrar and decision of the Investigation Committee that no further action be taken.
+7. Creation of a new appeal committee as a statutory committee to review appeals related to decisions of the registrar and decision of the Investigation Committee that no further action be taken.

-Although the above concepts have been endorsed by the council, the Government of Saskatchewan ultimately approves of the changes through cabinet approval.
+Although the above concepts have been endorsed by the council, the Government of Saskatchewan ultimately approves the changes through the cabinet.

-September 2023 to November 2023 – Review the act and bylaws and note desired changes, consulting with the Minister in the process
+• September 2023 to May 2024– Review the act and bylaws and note desired changes,

 Commitment to Ongoing Communication